- 15-122 or 15-211, or equivalent with instructor's permission

 Here are some examples of behavior that are inappropriate:

-- Allowing someone else to view or copy your code, written assignment, quiz, or exam, either in draft or final form.
+- Allowing someone else to copy your code or written assignment, either in draft or final form.

-- Getting help that you do not fully understand or from someone whom you do not acknowledge on your solution.
+- Getting help that you do not fully understand, and from someone whom you do not acknowledge on your solution.

 - Coaching others step-by-step without them understanding your help.